Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/Get-AzRouteConfig.md

 NextHopIpAddress  :
 ```

-This command gets the route table named RouteTable01 by using the **Get-AzureRmRouteTable** cmdlet.
+This command gets the route table named RouteTable01 by using the **Get-AzRouteTable** cmdlet.
 The command passes that table to the current cmdlet by using the pipeline operator.
 The current cmdlet gets the route named Route07 in the route table named RouteTable01.